Food dye—a new bugaboo

 I wouldn’t rush to empty my cupboard of dyed products, but like any other industrially produced and consumed product, it’s good to ask questions, questions like “what is the risk” and “what is the benefit”.
 It would appear that the risk is small.
 It would appear that the benefit to consuming them is non-existent.
 The next question is, is there any point in banning a probably harmless but (to the consumer) useless substance?

-19 thoughts on “Food dye—a new bugaboo”
+19 responses to “Food dye—a new bugaboo”

 1. Oscar “I have sandwiches, they are green or brown.”